cloudnative-pg/cloudnative-pg/docs/src/faq.md

 **What are the required skills to run PostgreSQL on Kubernetes?**

 Running PostgreSQL on Kubernetes requires both PostgreSQL and Kubernetes skills in your DevOps team.
-The best experience is where database administrators familiarize with Kubernetes core concepts and are able to interact with Kubernetes administrators.
+The best experience is when database administrators familiarize themselves with Kubernetes core concepts and are able to interact with Kubernetes administrators.

 Our advice is for everyone that wants to fully exploit Cloud Native PostgreSQL to acquire the "Certified Kubernetes Administrator (CKA)"